nongnoochr/dijit-server-side-testing/README.md

 ### How to setup a browser test with mocha<a name="how-to-setup-test-browser"></a>

-In this case, we will use the same test implement in [./test/twidgets_CustomWidget.js](./test/twidgets_CustomWidget.js) but run it in a browser instead.
+In this case, we will use the same test implement in [./test/twidgets_CustomWidget.js](./test/twidgets_CustomWidget.js) and [./test/tutils_mathops.js](./test/tutils_mathops.js) but run them in a browser instead.

-1. To run mocha test with dojo/dijit in a browser, we need to load required libraries and configure the test/dojo environments+test file See [./src/browser/runner.html](./src/browser/runner.html)
+1. To run mocha test with dojo/dijit in a browser, we need to load required libraries and configure the test/dojo environments+test files.
+See [./src/browser/runner.html](./src/browser/runner.html)

 2. Start a host server to run the test